OWASP/CheatSheetSeries/cheatsheets/Software_Supply_Chain_Security.md

 #### Monitor Deployed Software for Vulnerabilities

 SSCS does not end with the deployment of the software; the deployed software must be monitored and maintained to reduce risk.
 New vulnerabilities, whether introduced due to an update or simply newly discovered (or made public), are a continual concern in software systems [[4](#references)].
-When performing this monitoring, a wholistic approached must be used; code dependencies, container images, web servers, and operating system components are just a sampling of items that must be consider.To support this monitoring, an accurate and up-to-date inventory of system components is critical.
+When performing this monitoring, a wholistic approached must be used; code dependencies, container images, web servers, and operating system components are just a sampling of items that must be consider.
+To support this monitoring, an accurate and up-to-date inventory of system components is critical.
 Additionally, insecure configuration changes must be monitored and acted upon.

 ## References